syncfusion-content/javascript-docs/js/OlapGuage/Getting-Started.md

 {% endhighlight %}

-> _**Note:** In this example, “WebApplication2” indicates the name of the project and “OlapGaugeService” indicates the name of the WCF service created._
+N> _ In this example, “WebApplication2” indicates the name of the project and “OlapGaugeService” indicates the name of the WCF service created._